toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-basic.md

 ## Basic Language Concepts

 ### Null/Nil/Nothing/Unit
-- **Null**每 It's a Trait.
+- **Null**: It's a Trait.
-- **null**每 Its an instance of Null- Similar to Java null.
+- **null**: Its an instance of Null- Similar to Java null.
-- **Nothing**每 is a Trait.
+- **Nothing**: is a Trait.
 It's a subtype of everything.
 But not superclass of anything.
 There are no instances of Nothing.
-- **Nil**每 Represents an empty List of anything of zero length.
+- **Nil**: Represents an empty List of anything of zero length.
 It's not that it refers to nothing but it refers to List which has no contents.
-- **None**每 Used to represent a sensible return value.
+- **None**: Used to represent a sensible return value.
 Just to avoid null pointer exception.
 Option has exactly 2 subclasses- Some and None.
 None signifies no result from the method.
-- **Unit**每 Type of method that doesn＊t return a value of anys sort.
+- **Unit**: Type of method that doesn＊t return a value of anys sort.
 ```scala
 # Nothing
 // List of Strings